Intended for remapping keys, mouse buttons and mouse wheel actions,

 The software does not alter the scan codes stored in the registry and does not require the system to be restarted in order to apply mapping changes.

-You can use Key Remapper to redefine virtually any keys.
+You can use Key Remapper to remap virtually any keys and mouse buttons.

 Downloading and installing Key Remapper